Ravioli Lasagna

 - Combine the ricotta mixture ingredients in a medium bowl and set aside.
 Measure out remaining ingredients before beginning.
 Preheat oven to 350° F.

-- Spread 1 heaping cup of marinara sauce on the bottom of a lightly greased 9 x 13-inch casserole dish and save the rest for the meat sauce.
+- Spread 1 heaping cup of marinara sauce on the bottom of a deep, lightly greased 9 x 13-inch casserole dish and save the rest for the meat sauce.

 - Season the ground beef with salt/pepper.
 Heat a large pot over medium-high heat.
 Add the ground beef, sausage, and onions.
 Cook and crumble, stirring frequently, until cooked through.
 Drain grease and reduce heat to medium.